ghumakkad/blog/_posts/2017-01-22-devariyatal-chandrashila-trek-log.markdown

 </figure>

-Before dark, we pitched our tents.
+Before dark, we located a site near the lake and pitched our tents.
 The sky was soon filled with stars where we sat under in appreciation.
-After some time, we went to a nearby shop for dinner.
+I have one thing to admit, you can see the most beautiful night sky in the mountains.
+You never get to see a sky full of stars in city and it is such a treat to the eyes and soul.
+Sitting there for a long, the night was turning cold and breezy, but we really didnt want to go anywhere.
+But since everthing closes early in mountain, we started for dinner in a nearby shop.
 There while having dinner, we asked about the route to Chandrashila via Rohini Bugyal from the shopkeeper.
 He told us to take a guide as there was very less or no water along the route and there was nobody going through that route these days.
 In my little experience of trekking, I had never taken a guide before but this time was different.